This exquisite flower of life blooms

 I feed this relentless fire to discover

-just how much I thought was me
+just how much of what I imagined

-ever truly was.
+was myself, ever truly was.

 These ashes speak for themselves.